 The District added a new library service (EDI) with the intent of improving library services offered to its constituents while taking into consideration the various issues related to diversity, equity, and inclusion.
-Specific goals and objectives are currently being defined and refined as this service will officially commence in January 2021.
+Specific goals and objectives are currently being defined and refined as this service was officially commenced in January 2021.